 Letter from Dunne to Boyle, thanking Boyle for his information on student study in Ireland and that Dunne hopes to develop further Boyle proposal for expanded Law School at UCG.

-TS letter from Asmal to Boyle, thanking Boyle for signing the petition in support of freeing James Mange in South Africa, attaching a final draft of the petition letter and updating developments on this issue regarding position of the African National Con
+TS letter from Asmal to Boyle, thanking Boyle for signing the petition in support of freeing James Mange in South Africa, attaching a final draft of the petition letter and updating developments on this issue regarding position of the African National Congress.

-TS letter from Asmal, Chairman of Irish Anti-Apartheid Movement, Dublin, to Boyle, thanking Boyle for becoming a sponsor of the Irish Anti-Apartheid Movement and attaching flyers for upcoming events including a poetry evening with Siobhán McKenna, Pearse
+TS letter from Asmal, Chairman of Irish Anti-Apartheid Movement, Dublin, to Boyle, thanking Boyle for becoming a sponsor of the Irish Anti-Apartheid Movement and attaching flyers for upcoming events including a poetry evening with Siobhán McKenna, Pearse Hutchinson and Máirtín Ó Direáin to mark U.N.
+Day of Solidarity with South African Political Prisoners (Oct 11 1981) and a half-day conference for the Irish trade union movement and in support of trace sanctions against South Africa, to be held in Dublin, 24 Oct [1981].

 Letter from Asmal, Hon.
 Secretary to the Trustees, Irish Anti-Apartheid Movement, detailing to Boyle the Michael Mullen Memorial Trust, to which Asmal is aligned.